AllenJWZhu/AllenJWZhu/README.md

 - ACM Student Fellow, IEEE CMU Student Chapter
 - 🏳‍🌈🏳️‍⚧️🌹✊☮️

 I am creating projects mainly on LLM and Computer Systems, feel free to check out my implementation of the Llama 2 and BERT models and try running them!
-I also have demos of various distributed models such as RAFT as well as Multi-client server projects dedicated to playing around with distributed systems purposes.
+I also have demos of various distributed models such as RAFT as well as Multi-client server projects dedicated to playing around with distributed systems purposes.<be>

-Update: Currently I am testing out the RAG and MoEs utilization of LLMs for Needle-in-a-Haystack problems, stay tuned for further updates.
+Update: Currently I am testing out the RAG and MoEs utilization of LLMs for retrieval problems, stay tuned for further updates.

 ## My Skills 🛠️: